Could Ohio State staff be criminally liable in sexual assault investigation?

 It’s possible that a creative prosecutor could articulate a theory of criminal responsibility for members of the Ohio State community who knew or even should have known about abuse of the students.
 But it’s not likely.

-If it’s the case that all of the alleged Ohio State victims were over 18, the age of majority in Ohio, then any similar Ohio law mandating reporting of sexual abuse of a child would probably not apply.
+If all of the alleged Ohio State victims were 18 or over, the age of majority in Ohio, then any similar Ohio law mandating reporting of sexual abuse of a child would probably not apply.
+In a lawsuit filed against Ohio State, however, one of the plaintiffs alleges he was 14 years old when the abuse began.

-Meanwhile, at another Big Ten university, Michigan State University, the former dean of MSU's College of Osteopathic Medicine, William Strampel, faces charges that arose in connection with the investigation of his subordinate, Dr. Larry Nassar.
-Nassar was the MSU doctor who was convicted of sexual abuse of scores of female patients and athletes.
+Meanwhile, at another Big Ten university, Michigan State University, the former dean of MSU's College of Osteopathic Medicine, William Strampel, faces charges that arose in connection with the investigation of his subordinate, Dr. Larry Nassar, the MSU doctor who was convicted of sexual abuse of scores of female patients and athletes.

 A judge at Strampel’s preliminary hearing in June ruled there was enough evidence for charges of misconduct in office, and criminal sexual conduct to move forward to trial.
 In that case, however, witnesses testified that Strampel indirectly propositioned them for sex during meetings, and another said Strampel groped her at a public event.
 The former dean is not charged with mere knowledge and failure to report abuse; he’s charged with his own crimes, independent of Nassar’s conduct.